StackVista/stackstate-docs/stackpacks/integrations/dynatrace.md

 5. Once the Agent has restarted, wait for data to be collected from Dynatrace and sent to StackState.

 #### Dynatrace Health Check

+{% hint style="info" %}
+If only the Dynatrace health check is enabled, no Dynatrace topology data will be available in StackState.
+Events and health data will be retrieved from Dynatrace, but there will be no components or relations available in StackState to map this to.
+To enable retrieval of topology data from Dynatrace, you should also enable the [Dynatrace topology check](#dynatrace-topology-check).
+{% endhint %}

 To enable the Dynatrace health check and begin collecting events from Dynatrace, add the following configuration to StackState Agent V2: